aws-samples/aws-smsl-predict-airquality-via-weather/README.md

   - Academic research indicates the relationship can change by season and an engineered “MONTH” feature was important for most models.
   - An engineered “DAYOFWEEK” feature was expected to be important, but observed correlation was minimal.
 - Predicting a target measurement was infeasible, but predicting a binary “healthy” vs “unhealthy” classification based on US EPA threshold values yielded decent results (~75-90% accuracy metrics).
+- To learn more, research how climatology and deeper statistical analysis are merged into 3D models that incorporate emissions models, meteorological models, and chemical models.

 ### Using Amazon SageMaker Studio Lab
 You can sign up for SageMaker Studio Lab and use it for free without an AWS account.
 You can use both GPU-based and CPU-based runtimes with free included local storage (limits apply).
 Your data and notebooks are persisted automatically across sessions.
 After clicking the launch button below, choose "copy notebook only" and then "build conda environment" when prompted (or use the provided _pip install_ commands in the notebook).